Sanglorian/orcus/Orcus Classes and Powers - current.md

 Reach 2; your level +6 vs AC; 2d12 + Charisma modifier fire and necrotic damage.
 †	**Flame Whip** (swift, at-will) ● **Fire**
 Reach 3; your level +4 vs Reflex; the target is knocked prone and pulled 3.
-**Lifedrinker** (free, at-will) ● **Healing**
+**Lifedrinker** (free, encounter) ● **Healing**
-If a creature is killed within the balor’s aura, the balor’s summoner regains a recovery and the balor heals equal to your recovery value.
+If a non-mook creature is killed within the balor’s aura, the balor’s summoner regains a recovery and the balor heals equal to your recovery value.
 **Fallen Angel’s Reckoning** (reaction, encounter) ● **Radiant**
 The balor is reduced to 0 HP or below: Near burst 5; 2d12 + your Charisma modifier radiant damage, and the balor is destroyed.
 **Instinct**